peterfarrar/principles-of-management-notes/notes_ch_05.md

 ### Treat All Stakeholders Fairly
 Ethical leaders treat everyone fairly, justly, equaly.
 Favoritism creates winners and losers and breeds resentment, with exception for when an individual warents special treatment in order to have a just outcome.
-To revent winners and losers emerging, everyone must receive equal opportunities, according to their needs, rights, effort, societal contributions, and performance.
+To prevent winners and losers emerging, everyone must receive equal opportunities, according to their needs, rights, effort, societal contributions, and performance.

 ### Work Towards a Common Good
 Ethical leaders strive towards a **common good**, something **altruistic** that benefits a greater community, and servers the needs of others.